BFF defines Black feminisms as:

 As Black people, we live lives of multiple identities and experiences that inform how our world is ordered and ultimately impact our daily interactions, thoughts, and lives.
 We experience power and oppression and our identities at the same time.

 This also applies to how we experience our identities as Black people.
 Black feminisms helps us understand that we do not experience our identities singularly.
 The identities we hold are interconnected in the same way these systems are.
-For this reason, as Black feminists, know that in order to win we can not prioritize one system or identity over another, but instead use an intersectional or a Black feminist approach in our fights for freedom.
+For this reason, as Black feminists, know that to win we can not prioritize one system or identity over another, but instead use an intersectional or a Black feminist approach in our fights for freedom.

 With this in mind, as Black feminists, we believe it is essential that we examine our personal lives as well as the roots of these systems to understand how power and oppression work.

 Black feminisms take shape in many forms, hence we say Black feminism(s).
 The work of Black feminists is global, intersectional, pan-African, anti-capitalist, radical, socialist, afro-futurist, and so much more.
 It is a legacy of liberation work that has come before us, and that we continue.
 We invite you to use our definition of Black feminisms as a starting point for your exploration into advancing Black feminisms as the blueprint to our collective liberation.